 Rochester Embayment Area of Concern

 The Rochester Embayment Area of Concern (AOC) is formed by the indentation of the Monroe County shoreline between Bogus Point in the town of Parma and Nine Mile Point in the town of Webster.
-The northern boundary of the AOC is delineated by the straight line between these two points.
+The northern boundary of the AOC is the line between Bogus Point and Nine Mile Point.
 The AOC includes about 6 miles of the Genesee River from the mouth of the river to the Lower Falls.

 Restoring the Rochester Embayment Area of Concern

 The Great Lakes Water Quality Agreement outlines the process for restoring all Great Lakes Areas of Concern.
 The process involves developing a Remedial Action Plan to address Beneficial Use Impairments in each AOC.
 A Remedial Advisory Committee was established for each AOC to assist the restoration process.